One of My Turns: Film version

 Pink enters his hotel room with an American groupie, played by actress Jenny Wright.
 The groupie tries to be friendly to Pink (Wright performs nearly the same monologue as Trudy Young did on the album).
-Pink is oblivious to the groupie as he watches the film The Dam Busters on television.
+Pink is oblivious to the groupie as he watches the British epic docudrama war film The Dam Busters (1955) on television.
 When the groupie tries to make contact with Pink saying "Are you feeling okay?", he explodes into a violent fit of rage and begins to destroy everything in his hotel room.
-Pink then chases the groupie around the room throwing various objects at her, cutting his own hand after he throws a television set out his window onto the street below, shouting "Next time, fuckers!", his only non-lyrical line spoken in the film.
+Pink then chases the groupie around the room throwing various objects at her, cutting his own hand after he throws a television set out his window onto the street below, shouting "Take that, fuckers!", his only non-lyrical line spoken in the film.

 The scene where Pink hurts his hand while destroying the Venetian blinds was not faked.
 Bob Geldof did indeed cut his hand and he can be seen looking at it for a brief second, but director Alan Parker decided not to stop filming until the scene was over, despite Geldof's injury.
 In the next scene, the viewer can see a towel or shirt wrapped around Geldof's injured hand.
 Also, according to Parker's DVD commentary, Wright was informed that Geldof (as Pink) would yell at her and chase her during the scene; however the director, in order to get an authentic reaction from the actress, did not tell her that Geldof would also throw a wine bottle at her (albeit an easily breakable, prop-made bottle) at the start of his enraged outburst.
-Moreover, years later in an interview Wright stated that she was not told that a food cart, which just missed her for a few inches, would be thrown at her.
+Moreover, years later in an interview Wright stated that she was not told that a food cart, which just missed her by a few inches, would be thrown at her.